n8n-io/n8n-docs/docs/source-control-environments/understand/git.md

 * **Commit**: a commit in n8n is a single occurrence of pushing work to Git.
 In n8n, commit and push happen at the same time.

+Refer to [Push and pull](/source-control-environments/using/push-pull/) for detailed information about how n8n interacts with Git.